mthdadalto/pgunit/README.md

 |`pgunit.assertNull(message VARCHAR, data ANYELEMENT) returns void`|If the data is not null an exception is thrown with the message provided|
 |`pgunit.fail(message VARCHAR) returns void`|If reached, the test fails with the message provided|

+(Since Postgresql version 9.5 there is also an [ASSERT statement](https://www.postgresql.org/docs/current/plpgsql-errors-and-messages.html#PLPGSQL-STATEMENTS-ASSERT).
+Currently, using this is unsupported by this library.)

 ## Examples

 We tested PGUnit with PGUnit itself, if you need more examples, please check the meta.sql, where you can find this tests.